nihal111/MooDLD/Readme.md

 4. The user has to login using LDAP ID/Password. <br/>(**Keep me logged in** can be checked to avoid entering credentials repeatedly)

 5. On the first run, after logging in, the user must go to the **Preferences** page to select the courses to be downloaded.
+The directory for each course also needs to be specified.
+The user can also change the root directory to effectively set the directory of all courses to <Root Directory>/Course_Name/.
+On Windows, the auto-download option configures the app to open on every Windows boot and automatically start download of selected courses.

 6. Click "Save Settings" to save the settings for further use.
 These can be changed by visiting the **Preferences** page any time.

 7. The user has to click on the **DLD Files** button to download files of selected courses from Moodle.
-Auto-Download feature is also available.

 The application creates two `.txt` files in the directory in which it is kept - `Cred.txt` and `Preferences.txt`.